 Temperature Validation Package Testing

-The objective of temperature validation is to ensure consistency.
+The objective of temperature validation regulatory compliance is to ensure consistency.
 Many packaged products must remain in a tight temperature tolerance.
 If the temperature is not maintained, the product’s integrity can be jeopardized.
-The process of thermal validation is complicated, but our experts know the process.
+The process of thermal validation is complicated, but our experts know the process and understand thermal validation requirements.

 Thermal testing is most often associated with cold chain package testing.
 The term cold chain reflects the supply chain a product must go through.
 This process starts from manufacturing or harvest.
 It continues through distribution and storage.
 It ends upon delivery to the customer.
 One problem along the way can be catastrophic.